OSU-VERITAS-GROUP/SII_Analysis/NoiseAnalysis/AnalysisFeatures.md

     $A*sin(\omega\tau +\phi)$

 ## Geometric Noise Analysis
 Using the Phase Parameter we can extract important information about the location of our potential beacon.
+GeometericNoiseAnalysis.C contains callibation data of incramenetenting the telescopes at fitting with a point source noise model to find the location of the noise beacon.